-It is here that Modern Spiritualism steps in and, by its phenomenal evidence, confirms and demonstrates to the human intellect that which hitherto had rested only upon an appeal to the emotional faculties of the human mind.
+It is here that Modern Spiritualism steps in, and, by its phenomenal evidence, confirms and demonstrates to the human intellect that which hitherto had rested only upon an appeal to the emotional faculties of the human mind.

-THE ATTITUDE OF SCIENCE.\
+THE ATTITUDE OF SCIENCE.

-Modern Spiritualism and its evidences have now entered upon their fourth decade.
-For thirty years and more it has been passing through a struggle for existence as fierce and prolonged as that which, in the past, has ever fallen to the lot of the new and true.
+Modern Spiritualism, and its evidences, have now entered upon their fourth decade.
+For thirty years and more it has been passing through

+• In my statement of the attitude of the scientific thought of the day in relation tothe facts and phenomena of Modern Spiritualism, I speak of it as a whole.
+Science has, generally speaking, undoubtedly been antagonistic to the new facts, and its general attitude has been such as I describe in the instances given.
+Yet, on theother hand, spiritual science can claim not a few eminent in scientific research. a struggle for existence as fierce and prolonged as that which, in the past, has ever fallen to the lot of the new and true.
 It has had no unique experience in the mode of its reception.
 On every side its facts have been assailed; the veracity of its witnesses impeached.
-Conflicting theories have, over and over again, relegated its phenomena to the limbo either of delusion or fraud; and the amount of scientific ignorance and arrogance which has been displayed may yet put to shame many an one who has spoken without knowledge.
+Conflicting theories have, over and over again, relegated its phenomena to the limbo either of delusion or fraud; and the amount of scientific ignorance and arrogance which has been displayed, may yet put to shame many an one who has spoken without knowledge.